 Can you find me?
 This is one of my favorite photos shot because it reminds me of just how immense and powerful nature is compared to us little tiny human beings.

 We decided to walk the Kepler Track, which is meant to be a 3-4 day, 60km hike around the Fiordland areas.
-The DOC operates nine of what are known as the ‘Great Walks’, with campgrounds or hut facilities scattered throughout.
+The DOC operates nine of what is known as the ‘Great Walks’, with campgrounds or hut facilities scattered throughout.
 It is a great way to experience nature at it’s purest, without having to be a hard-core backcountry hiker.
-You’re given a map with anticipated elevation gain / distance / times, the trails are clearly marked and maintained, and there are dependable water sources.
+You’re given a map with anticipated elevation gain/ distance/times, the trails are clearly marked and maintained, and there are dependable water sources.
 With all that, there is still just enough unpredictability to make you appreciate the rawness and power of nature.

 I think everyone should experience a multi-day hike at some point, and there is no better place than in New Zealand.
 Like Americans watch baseball, it seems the Kiwi’s explore the outdoors.
 A way of life.